Yoo-Youngjae/house_traveler/README.md

 ### Citation

-If you find XX useful in your research, please consider citing:
+If you find House-Traveler or PlaceNet useful in your research, please consider citing:

     @inproceedings{placenet,
         Author = {Chung-Yeon Lee and Youngjae Yoo and Byeong-Tak Zhang},